Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 Saturation

 To work with contrast, we can add a layer of curves.
-It is convenient to use the “Strong Contrast (RGB)” parameter (Layer> New Adjustment Layer> Curves… - select "Strong Contrast (RGB)).
+It is convenient to use the “Strong Contrast (RGB)” parameter (Layer > New Adjustment Layer > Curves… - select "Strong Contrast (RGB)).

-Adjustment layers applied to one image can be conveniently grouped together using the “Group layers” (Layer> Group Layers).
-By turning this group on and off, you can see the effect of your manipulations with your own eyes.
-Tip: If you're trying to stop the exposure, add a layer of curves with an opacity of about 38%.
-To add a stop, set the blending mode to “Lightening” (Screen), and to reduce it - “Multiplication” (Multiply).
+Adjustment layers applied to one image can be conveniently grouped together using Layer Grouping (Layer > Group Layers).
+By turning this group on and off, you can see with your own eyes the effect of your manipulations.
+Tip: If you want to adjust the exposure by a stop, add a curves layer with an opacity of about 38%.
+To add stops, set the blending mode to “Lightening” (Screen), and to reduce them, set the blending mode to “Multiply”.

 We use the algorithm discussed above for all layers of interest to us.

-Photoshop Lesson
+Photoshop lesson

-Photoshop Lesson
+Photoshop lesson

-Photoshop Lesson
+Photoshop lesson

-Photoshop tutorials photo
+Photoshop photo lessons

-Photoshop tutorials photo
+Photoshop photo lessons

-There are only 2 methods here: a ruler, or the menu "Edit" - "Change" - "Rotate" (Edit> Transform> Rotate).
+There are only 2 methods: the ruler, or the menu “Edit” - “Change” - “Rotate” (Edit > Transform > Rotate).

 • duplicate image